 When you’re under a lot of financial stress, it’s frustrating if the person on the other end of the line doesn’t show any sympathy for your problems.
 However, taking that anger out on your creditor or a debt collector doesn’t get you anywhere.
 Most likely, they’ll just label you a problem customer and hang up.

 To keep the other person talking, do your best to stay calm.
 If you find yourself growing upset, tell the other person you need to call them back, and hang up.
 If you’re having problems with a customer service rep who’s being particularly rude or harsh with you, tell them you’d like to record the conversation.
 Chances are they’ll start acting more polite at that point.

-Likewise, if a debt collector starts threatening you with a lawsuit or loss of property, don’t panic.
+Likewise, don’t panic if a debt collector starts threatening you with a lawsuit or loss of property.
 Instead, calmly ask for more information.
-For instance, you can ask when you’ll receive official notice about the lawsuit or when they’ll take the money from your bank account.
+For example, you can ask when you’ll receive official notice about the lawsuit or when they’ll take the money from your bank account.

 When you finally reach a deal with a creditor, make sure to get all the details in writing.
 That includes the amount you’ve agreed to pay, the amount they’re forgiving, the terms of repayment (a lump-sum or payment plan), and the way they’ll list the settlement on your credit report.

 It’s a good idea to get your settlement agreement on paper before paying back any of your debt.
 Without a written deal, your creditor could change the terms of the agreement without warning.
 For instance, your assigned rep could leave the company, and you’d have no way to prove to their replacement you’d already agreed to a deal.